-There is plenty of restaurants near my workplace and their services differs one from another.
+There are plenty of restaurants near my workplace and their customer services differ one from another.
 So are their prices.
 After a long time, I settled to 2 restaurants and here is the story of the 2.

 Restaurant No. 1

 This one is famous for its crispy roti canai and creamy teh tarik in the morning.
 It is, in fact, one of the newer restaurants around the place.
 One of the reasons, it is doing quite well is that the price of the food is considerably cheap.

 And wide-open area at the front of the restaurant makes it rather easy place to lepak for a hot teh tarik in the evenings.
 However there are plenty of oily dishes during the lunchtime but if you are careful enough in choosing the dishes, you can even get good, fresh fish for lunch.

 Compared to Restaurant No. 1, this restaurant has been around longer but it has its share of regular customers.
 It has less choice of food but it has its own style and presentations.

 The food is slightly pricey than the rest but overall reasonable.
 In my opinion, serves the best teh-o limau panas around.